MicrosoftDocs/learn/learn-pr/startups/fundamentals/includes/2-found-startup.md

 At some point, founders need to make the decision to step back from other work in order to focus exclusively on building their startup.
 However, it's a common myth that startup founders should commit full-time to their startup from the beginning.

-For most people, this is not a rational path.
-If you have finite financial resources and some immovable financial commitments, it is generally wiser to commit to your startup in a stepwise fashion, starting with a small-time commitment during which you test out your idea and establish whether it's worth proceeding any further.
+For most people, this isn't a rational path.
+If you have finite financial resources and some immovable financial commitments, it's generally wiser to commit to your startup in a stepwise fashion, starting with a small-time commitment during which you test out your idea and establish whether it's worth proceeding any further.

 It's helpful to think about the early stages of your startup as an opportunity to explore and experiment.
 You don't need to lock in a business model or decide on exactly what product to build right away.
 Instead, approach these things iteratively over a period of time so that you can have some certainty about what product to build, and who's going to pay for it.